 Switching to a raw honey face wash is easily one of the simplest zero waste swaps I’ve made thus far.
 Sound strange?
 It’s not, I promise!

 Whenever I wash my face with a little dollop of honey my skin instantly feels softer.
 I’ve also noticed that, after patting dry, any blemishes I’m dealing with have shrunk in both size and redness.

+Hey, I’m impressed.
 Here is the raw honey I am currently using and loving.
-You can buy it here packaged in recyclable glass with a metal lid.

 For deep exfoliation, I mix together a soft paste of granulated white sugar and raw honey with a little water.
 It’s an excellent option for the shower and makes a wonderful allover scrub.